 The wind blows all around the year on the Greek island of Mykonos.
-For this reason, the island has more bushes than trees.
-In Mykonos, high walls normally surround every yard and patio.
-And – of course – the island boasts one of the most famous landmarks of Greece… So, if you are wondering about what to visit in Mykonos the Windmills are the most logical answer.
+So it’s only logic that on Mykonos you can find one of the most famous landmarks of Greece… So, if you don’t know what things you can visit in Mykonos, the windmills are the answer.

-What more iconic postcard from Greece than the magnificent Mykonos’ windmills?
-However, and first of all, there are traditional windmills on several Greek islands.
+What more iconic postcard from Greece than these windmills?
+However, did you know that there are traditional windmills on several Greek islands?
 Many of them were still active and functioning until the early 20th century.

 The Anatomy of the Windmill

 According to the tradition, windmills on the Greek islands are normally solid buildings, with three floors, shaped in a cylindrical way and made of stone.
-Some of them also include small windows and a traditional pointed roof, normally made of wood.
+Some of them also include small windows and a pointed roof, commonly made of wood.

-There used to be more than twenty-five windmills on Mykonos, once upon a time.
-Ten of them were part of Kato Mili, a complex of mills gathering every windmill in the lower area of the island.
-These mills were located across from the harbor of Alefkandra.
-A position so strategic that was key to the economy, growth and striving character of the island.
+There used to be more than twenty-five windmills on Mykonos.
+Ten of them were part of Kato Mili, a complex of mills in the lower area of the island, across from the harbor of Alefkandra.
+This was such a strategic position that the area was key to the economy and growth of the island.

 Once upon a Time

-The most famous windmills are visible near the old town.
-Every year, thousands of tourists visit them at the sunset hour.
-Sunsets are the best moment to shoot one of the many iconic Greek images to take back home.
+The most famous windmills are near the old town, by the sea.
+Every year, thousands of tourists visit them at the sunset hour, the best moment to shoot one of the many iconic Greek images to take back home.